Admin Panel Customization WordPress Plugin

 You can access these settings from WordPress Dashboard > WPShapere > General Options

-The last powerful option we want to cover that WPShapere has to offer is the selective view based on user’s permissions.
+The last powerful option we want to cover that WPShapere has to offer is the selective view based on user permissions.
 This is particularly helpful if you don’t want your non-tech-savvy users poking and prodding around a live WordPress deployment.

-You can always create new users with lesser privileges, or you can allocate view rights to particular users with the same access privilege (i.e. Administrators).
+You can always create new users with lesser privileges, or you can allocate view rights to particular users with the same access privilege (i.e., Administrators).

 More to Admin Panel

 But perhaps you want to make your admin panel even more functional?
 Give Admin Columns Pro a try!
-We recently covered all of the awesome features in our guide to managing content with Admin Columns Pro, which makes it easier for you (and your blog authors) to create, edit and organize content.
+We recently covered all of the excellent features in our guide to managing content with Admin Columns Pro, which makes it easier for you (and your blog authors) to create, edit and organize content.

 So there you have it, folks – a complete walkthrough of the WPShapere plugin (plus some extra tips) to customize your WordPress admin panel any way you see fit!
-Have we missed any feature?
+Have we missed any features?
 Let us know!